Category Archives: French Royals

 Virginia Oldoïni, Countess of Castiglione; source: Wikipedia

-Virginia’s affair with the Emperor ended in 1857, and she returned to Italy.
+Virginia’s affair with Emperor Napoleon III ended in 1857, and she returned to Italy.
 Four years later, the Kingdom of Italy was established, and Virginia maintained that her influence had, in part, contributed to the unification.
 By 1861, she had moved to France where she settled in Passy before returning to Paris.
 By then a very wealthy woman, she devoted much of her time and fortune to her newfound passion – photography.

 La Dame de Coeurs. source: Metropolitan Museum of Art

 In 1856, Virginia began posing for Pierre-Louis Pierson, a photographer favored by the Imperial Court.
 Many of the photographs depicted specific moments from her life, while others were recreations of historical figures.
 One, shown above, titled La Dame de Coeurs (The Lady of Hearts), was displayed in the Universal Exhibition in Paris in 1867.
-Over the next forty years, Virginia sat for more than 700 photographs – all very carefully choreographed by Virginia herself.
+Over the next forty years, Virginia sat for more than 700 photographs, all very carefully choreographed by Virginia herself.
 After her death, Robert de Montesquiou, a noted poet and art collector, amassed over 400 of these photographs, many of which are now held at the Metropolitan Museum of Art in New York City.

 Countess of Castiglione, photographed in 1893. source: Wikipedia

-In her later years, following the death of her estranged husband in 1867 and her son in 1979, Virginia became a virtual recluse, rarely leaving her apartments in Paris.
+In her later years, following the death of her estranged husband in 1867 and her son in 1879, Virginia became a virtual recluse, rarely leaving her apartments in Paris.
 No longer having the immense beauty of her youth, she had all her mirrors covered and refused to go out in public until after dark, always draping herself in scarves to avoid anyone seeing her face.
-In the mid-1890s, perhaps in an attempt to recapture her youth, she collaborated with Pierson once again for a series of photographs – many of them in the same costumes and outfits from years earlier.
+In the mid-1890s, perhaps in an attempt to recapture her youth, she collaborated with Pierson once again for a series of photographs, many of them in the same costumes and outfits from years earlier.

-Virginia Oldoïni, Countess of Castiglione died on November 28, 1899 at the age of 62.
+Virginia Oldoïni, Countess of Castiglione died on November 28, 1899, at the age of 62.
 She is buried in the Père Lachaise Cemetery in Paris, France.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.

-Countess Maria Walewska, Mistress of Emperor Napoleon I of France
+Countess Maria Walewska, Mistress of Napoleon I, Emperor of the French

 by Scott Mehl